 How to Manage Coronavirus Contaminated Waste

-In addition to separating Coronavirus contaminated waste from other waste streams, follow this HWI guidance below.
+In addition to letting us know if you have Coronavirus contaminated waste, follow this HWI guidance below.
 It outlines how to handle waste from patients who have contracted the Coronavirus:

 - OSHA states workers should use appropriate engineering and administrative controls and safe work practices.
 This includes using PPE like puncture-resistant gloves and face/eye protection, to prevent worker exposure to medical waste, including sharps and other items that can cause injuries or exposures to infectious materials.